 - Traffic would significantly impact pedestrians and runners using Hanes Park: Busy school and stadium traffic would cross the nearly uninterrupted sidewalk perimeter favored by walkers and runners.
 Latter plans reduced the number of intersections.*

 - Pollution introduced: Tall stadium lights and a loudspeaker system would affect surrounding neighborhoods.
 Litter from the stadium would be blown and thrown onto park property — the City will have to budget for additional clean-up.

 - Extreme parking impact: Parking for the YMCA, tennis courts, fields,etc is already at capacity.
 At peak times, there are not enough parking spaces available for demand.
 Add a 4,500 facility and it would become impossible.
 The result would be more cars parking regularly on nearby Park fields and neighboring streets.

 UPDATE 2013: Revised plans reduced the stadium capacity to 3,000 seats so that Home Field Advantage could attempt to reach parking requirements citing available parking at R. J. Reynolds High and Brunson schools as well as off-street and grass parking.
 Still, the fact that parking is already at a premium in the area at peak times remains.

-UPDATE 2017: The 2016 School Bond includes an improved pedestrian safety a drop-off area plan.
+UPDATE 2017: The 2016 School Bond includes an improved pedestrian safety, a new drop-off area, and new parking plan.

 Q: Is the entire project privately funded?